Governors

 |

-Laura has worked in the school office as the school administrator for almost 13 years.
+Laura has worked in the school office as the school adminstrator and more recently the business manager for almost 15 years.
 Laura was also the Governor clerk up until recently when she joined the Governing body as an Associate member.
-In her free time, Laura enjoys walking, reading and spending time with family and friends.
+In her free time, Laura enjoys walking, reading and spending time with family and friends. |

 |